• Skip to primary navigation

 If you don’t have a bunt pan handy, you can choose a different pan.
 An 8×8 inch baking dish or even a muffin pan could be used to make monkey bread.
 You may have to adjust the baking time so that the biscuits can be fully cooked without becoming over baked, but you should be good to go.

-Can you reheat monkey bread?
+Can you reheat Pull Apart Monkey Bread?

 To reheat your money bread, you can place a portion of it in the microwave and cook it in 15-second intervals.
 Due to the sugary syrup, you may find that it gets hot very quickly.